julianadiasvs/word/www/wp-content/plugins/wpforms-lite/readme.txt

 == Changelog ==

+= 1.6.4.1 =
+- Added: Frontend form warning indicating missing WPForms JS (visible to admin only).
+- Changed: Help hCaptcha process all requests in a more efficient way, so bot detection will work better.
+- Fixed: Improve pagination on Tools > Logs page inside the plugin admin area.
+- Fixed: Various JavaScript issues on create post/page/form pages in WordPress 5.6.
+- Fixed: Edge cases when custom fields mapping for providers was broken.

+= 1.6.4 =
+- Added: hCaptcha support, see WPForms > CAPTCHA settings.
+- Added: Character/word limit validation message control inside Settings > Validation page.
+- Changed: Dropdown fields using the Modern format will only show the search option if at least 8 choices are provided.
+- Changed: Updated jQuery inputmask library to v5.0.6-beta20
+- Changed: Improved Form Builder Help documentation caching.
+- Changed: Only create our Logs database table when specifically enabled in the Tools settings.
+- Changed: Updated WPForms install count and rating information.
+- Changed: Added "Copy to Clipboard" button inside Form Embed modal.
+- Fixed: PHP Warning caused by Email field changes.
+- Fixed: Editing multiline text in Paragraph field breaks new lines in submitted text.
+- Fixed: Javascript conflicts with IE11.
+- Fixed: Possible errors if web host had `set_time_limit()` disabled.
+- Fixed: Email validation issue if form is in a page multiple times.
+- Fixed: Footer links in the Summary email are now working properly.
+- Fixed: Double-click issue for "Add New Account" buttons on the Settings > Integrations page.
+- Fixed: Gutenberg block ignores "Include Form Styling" setting and forces full CSS stylesheet.

+= 1.6.3.1 =
+- Added: Native integration with Divi.
+- Added: Email field Allowlist/Denylist restrictions, see Email field Advanced Options.
+- Added: Form builder Help - contextual help, search docs, and more.
+- Added: Logging, which can be enabled for troubleshooting from WPForms > Tools > Logs.
+- Changed: Nicely notify users in the Form Builder when their WordPress session has expired, and they can't save the form anymore without a page reload.
+- Changed: Better AJAX form submit field error messages handling.
+- Fixed: Custom metabox heading styling due to WordPress core changes.
+- Fixed: Page title smart tag not working in some use cases when using AJAX form submissions.
+- Fixed: Various admin area display issues when the field label is empty.
+- Fixed: Logo Translate plugin integration issues.
+- Fixed: Elementor widget edge case issues.
+- Fixed: Form settings could be visible before the form was created.
+- Fixed: Form builder styling inconsistencies with Dropdown field styles.
+- Fixed: Input mask issues with some mobile browsers, notably Chrome.
+- Fixed: Always display the WPForms admin area in the user's language regardless of the site language.
+- Fixed: Do not load certain JS variables twice on the front end.
+- Fixed: Form title display issue inside the form builder with smaller view ports.
+- Fixed: Elementor widget display issue on frontend when no form has been created.

+= 1.6.2.3 =
+- Changed: Added shortcode access to a form embed modal and enhanced modal navigation.
+- Changed: Improved empty states for All Forms and Builder no fields preview panel.
+- Changed: Improved Email Summaries footer text.
+- Fixed: Custom validation messages for the fields appear correctly with Ajax form submission enabled.
+- Fixed: Base style CSS introduces no additional scrollbars now.
+- Fixed: Correct cursor for image choices validation messages.
+- Fixed: Getting the license details from DB works as expected regardless of a context.
+- Fixed: Getting the list of WPForms addons for user license level works as expected regardless of a context.
+- Fixed: Number Slider field increment is checked to be more than zero.
+- Fixed: Modern Dropdown validation works as expected for AJAX forms.

+= 1.6.2.2 =
+- Added: Caching friendly anti-spam protection (form tokens).
+- Added: Native integration with Elementor: add to the page and create new forms right inside its builder.
+- Added: Add a preview to the WPForms Gutenberg block.
+- Changed: Greatly improve WPForms Challenge experience.
+- Changed: Improve word counting when the Limit Length field option is used with Single Line Text/Paragraph Text fields.
+- Changed: Improve Number field input restrictions with various browsers.
+- Changed: Form field validation will now fail if input mask is enabled and user input does not complete required input mask elements.
+- Changed: Icon for the Multiple Choice field is now more representative.
+- Changed: Hide Delete button for a "Default Notification" in the Form Builder.
+- Changed: Improve Lite migrations for WordPress Multisite installations.
+- Changed: Update Constant Contact logos because of their rebranding.
+- Changed: Improve descriptions of various plugin options and add more context to them.
+- Fixed: Properly map fields in various addons when the first field is added in the Form Builder.
+- Fixed: Issue when editing Checkbox field entry values when dynamic choices were enabled and multiple values were saved.
+- Fixed: Refresh the list of form fields that are required to properly render marketing addons.
+- Fixed: "Invalid Form" error for logged out users upon submitting an AJAX form on some server configurations.
+- Fixed: Multiple Choice fields had issues in the builder with image choices with empty labels.
+- Fixed: Make bulk actions at the bottom of the Forms Overview work.
+- Fixed: "Single Line Text" and "Paragraph Text" calculate empty field word count incorrectly.
+- Fixed: Do not allow Action Scheduler to generate errors during the plugin uninstallation procedure.
+- Fixed: Input mask validation produces a JS error on jQuery 3.x.

+= 1.6.1 =
+- Added: Display a list of scheduled actions on WPForms > Tools > Scheduled Actions page.
+- Added: Multiple select option for Dropdown field (off by default).
+- Added: New Modern style option for Dropdown field (off by default).
+- Added: Support Smart Tags in form descriptions.
+- Fixed: Properly handle multiple clicks on various accordion-like elements on Form Builder and Settings > Integrations pages.
+- Fixed: Remove all the plugin-related information on uninstall from the DB when opted-in in plugin settings.
+- Fixed: Replace all new lines characters with spaces in notification email subjects (e.g., when an address field value is used in a subject via a smart tag).
+- Fixed: Make sure the plugin doesn't crash when `iconv` PHP extension is not installed on a server.
+- Fixed: Properly handle fields with choices with new lines in their labels when connected to Conditional Logic.
+- Fixed: Google Invisible v2 reCAPTCHA should show Submit Button Processing Text when the form is submitted.
+- Fixed: Display the list of countries in the "Countries" preset and in the Address field in alphabetical order regardless of the current site language.

 = 1.6.0.2 =
 - Fixed: The default value 0 (zero) of the Paragraph Text field does not display on the frontend.
 - Fixed: Product education URL encoding issues.